 International HIV Clinical Trials Research Management Office

-The International HIV Clinical Trials Research Management Office oversees a number of large international research programmes involving multi-centre clinical studies of HIV prevention technologies and treatment of HIV infection.
+The International HIV Clinical Trials Research Management Office oversees a number of large national and international research programmes involving multi-centre clinical studies of HIV prevention technologies and treatment of HIV infection.
 The management office is part of the Department of Medicine at Imperial College London.

 Our clinical studies

 Targeting the HIV ‘reservoir’ could be the first step to understanding how to cure the infection

 The RIVER study is now open for recruitment in the UK.
 It is one of the first clinical trials to test a new idea of how to cure HIV, through waking a ‘reservoir’ of cells infected with sleeping virus and killing them using the immune system.
 This idea has been called ‘Kick and Kill’ and this study will investigate if it might work.

 The RIVER study is being conducted by the CHERUB collaboration, an alliance of HIV researchers at Oxford University, Imperial College London, the University of Cambridge, UCL, and King’s College London.
 The study is funded by theMedical Research Council with support from industry partners MSD and GSK.